Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 user and `ssh` or `ssh.exe` available.

-`pool images update` will always use the SSH side-channel method for pools containing a positive number of low priority nodes.
+`pool images update` will always use the SSH side-channel method for pools containing a positive number of low priority nodes or pools which are `native` mode enabled.